Catchoom/craftar-example-ios-craftar-pro/CraftARSDK_Examples/Example 1 - AR loaded programmatically/README.md

 [arItem addContent:image];
 ```

-We also implemented the tracking events and content events protocols in order to detect tracking event and touches on contents:
+We also implemented the tracking events and content events protocols in order to detect tracking event and touches on contents.
+First, we set the necessary delegates:

 ```
 // Get the instance of the SDK and become delegate, this will trigger
 // the content touch events if the protocol is implemented mSDK = [CraftARSDK sharedCraftARSDK];
 mSDK.delegate = self;

 // Get the tracking module and become delegate to receive tracking events mTracking = [CraftARTracking sharedTracking];
 mTracking.delegate = self;
 ```

+Then, we implemented the methods that receive the events:

 ```
 // Using the CraftARTrackingEventsProtocol and becoming delegate of the CraftARTracking class,